AyushDhimann/OllamaServer/README.md

 [Ollama](https://www.ollama.ai/) offers the flexibility of running renowned large language models(LLM) both locally and through its API.
 However, the potential of a consumer PC has its limitations.

-In this repository, we provide a streamlined solution for effortlessly installing Ollama on a Linux web server with a single command.
-This enables you to access a public IP address, facilitating quicker and smoother utilization of your large language models in various applications.
+Here, we have provide a solution for effortlessly installing Ollama on a Linux web server with a single command with access to your servers public IP address, facilitating quicker and smoother utilization of your large language models in various applications.

 # Installation